 When used in conjunction with the Taskserver, it can sync tasks (conflict-free) across your Taskwarrior devices.
 This includes integration with Mirakel.

 Pro Command line interface

 The command line interface puts powerful filtering expressions, context, annotations, tags, due dates, reocurrence, and user-defined-attributes totally in your hands.
 It’s fast and low friction.

 Pro Supported internationally

 It has UTF8 support and is translated into many languages.

-Pro Tasks stored in text files
+Pro Tasks stored in plain text files locally

-You'll never lose access to your data.
+Future-proof and easily integrated with version control system.
+You never lose access to your data.

-Pro Small and fast
+Pro Lightweight and fast